ONSdigital/Capstocks/README.md

 This repository provides users with the ability to produce estimates of capital stock from a set of inputs.
 This introduces more transparency of how capital stock estimates are calculated and allows users to examine the impacts of different assumptions and to forecast future estimates of capital.

-Coding that allows the production of regional capital estimates for dwellings and transfer costs on non-produced assets will be added by/on the 15th December.
+Coding that allows the production of regional capital estimates for dwellings and transfer costs on non-produced assets will be added in January 2024.

 ## Prerequisites